StuartCTS/kcc-demo/export-WIP/export-import WIP.md

 error in 'config-connector' version '1.45.0': error exporting asset inventory: error response from exportassets request: googleapi: Error 403: Request denied by Cloud IAM., forbidden
 ```

+Also attempted by using appropriate `--oauth2-token` but no joy :-(